U.S. electricians earn $61,590 per year on average

 IBEW Local Wage Transparency

-Union wages are set by collective bargaining agreements.
+Union wages are set by collective bargaining.
 The base wage is only part of the picture.
-Here are five representative Locals.
+Five representative Locals.

 Source: unionpayscales.com, IBEW Local agreements 2025-2026.
 Inside wireman journeyman rates.